The list of materials is here . The pattern for building the wings, stabilizer and tail is here.

-All my 6th grade students-- over 250 of them every year-- make this project from scratch.
-Thin strips of balsa wood are challenging to work with, but when the kids put their finished creations to flight there are no words to describe the joy.
+Seeing one of these planes soar gracefully overhead re-defines your perception of the three-dimentional space above.
+It even re-defines us: we are creatures living at the bottom of an ocean of air.
+All my 6th grade students-- over 250 of them every year when I was teaching-- made this project from scratch.
+Thin strips of balsa wood were challenging to work with, but when the kids put their finished creations to flight there are no words to describe the joy.

-I am experimenting with a crude kind of "washout"--having less wing tilt at the wing-tips than at the root--by gluing paper that is curved down near the middle of the wing.
+I am experimented with a crude kind of "washout"--having less wing tilt at the wing-tips than at the root--by gluing paper that is curved down near the middle of the wing.
 Washout can help prevent a problem called "tip stall" which causes the plane to spiral dive.